 The Ewen-Trout Creek Consolidated School District administration and Board of Education continues to steer a conservative fiscal course with a goal to ensure the district will not enter in to a deficit situation.
-Ewen-Trout Creek Consolidated School District begins the 2018-19 school year with a \$495,496 general fund balance, which will amount to about 20% of annual general fund expenses.
+Ewen-Trout Creek Consolidated School District begins the 2019-20 school year with a \$471,677 general fund balance, which will amount to about 19% of annual general fund expenses.

 School administration will continue to recommend budgets that aim to maintain a fund balance that is equal to, or exceeds, 15% of annual expenses.
-The school administration and Board Negotiations Committee will be bargaining both the Education Association and Support Staff contracts during the 2018-19 school year.
+The school administration and Board Negotiations Committee will be bargaining the salary and benefits portion of the contracts for both the Education Association and Support Staff during the 2019-20 school year.
 Employee compensation at the Ewen-Trout Creek Consolidated School District, while historically has lagged behind districts throughout the region, is now relatively competitive with the school districts that comprise the Gogebic-Ontonagon Intermediate School District and with districts of similar demographics throughout the Upper Peninsula.

 Ewen-Trout Creek Consolidated School District continues to benefit from the Michigan Schools of Choice program and has maintained a K-12 enrollment of approximately 200 students over the past four years.
-However, the unaudited student count for 2018-19 has fallen below 200.
+However, the student count for 2018-19 was below 200 at 195.
 With our community's struggling economy, declining enrollment continues to be a concern for our District.
 The district faces the same economic challenges as the other school systems in the Gogebic-Ontonagon Intermediate School District and will need to remain vigilant to safeguard the district's finances.
 The administration plans to use financial and personnel resources in a strategic manner to maximize educational opportunities for students.